Arjun Atwal

-Arjun Singh Atwal (born 20 March 1973) is an Indian professional golfer who has played on the Asian Tour and the European Tour and is the first player born in India to become a member of, and later win a tournament on the U.S.-based PGA Tour.
+Arjun Singh Atwal (born 20 March 1973) is an Indian professional golfer who has played on the Asian Tour and the European Tour and is the first player born in India to participate in and win on the U.S.-based PGA Tour.

 Early life

-Born in a Sikh family to Harminder Singh Atwal (a well known industrialist) of Asansol and Kolkata, West Bengal, India.
+Atwal was born in a Sikh family to Harminder Singh Atwal, an industrialist from Asansol and Kolkata, West Bengal, India.
 He attended St. James' School in Kolkata.
-Atwal took up golf at the age of 14, playing at the Royal Calcutta Golf Club and Tollygunge Club.
-He also spent two years at school in the United States, attending W. Tresper Clarke High School, in Westbury, New York.
+At age 14, he took up golf, playing at the Royal Calcutta Golf Club and Tollygunge Club.
+He also spent two years at school in the United States, attending W. T. Clarke High School, in Westbury, New York, on Long Island.

-Career
+Professional career

-After turning professional in 1995 he became one of the leading players on the Asian Tour, topping the order of merit in 2003 and becoming the first man to win a million U.S. dollars on the tour by winning the Hero Honda Masters on home soil in the same year.
-Atwal was the second Indian golfer to earn membership of the European Tour after Jeev Milkha Singh and the first to win on a European Tour event when he notched up a five stroke victory in the 2002 Caltex Singapore Masters, which was co-sanctioned by the Asian and European Tours.
+In 1995, Arjun turned professional.
+He became one of the leading players on the Asian Tour, topping the Order of Merit in 2003.
+Atwal was the second Indian golfer to earn membership of the European Tour after Jeev Milkha Singh and the first to win; he recorded a five-stroke victory in the 2002 Caltex Singapore Masters.
 A second European Tour win followed at the Carlsberg Malaysian Open in 2003.
-Late in the same year Atwal finished seventh at the PGA Tour's qualifying school in the U.S., earning a PGA Tour card for 2004, making him the first native East Indian golfer to do so.
-(The most famous golfer of Indian origin, longtime PGA Tour mainstay and multiple major winner Vijay Singh, is a native of Fiji.)
+Late in the same year Atwal finished seventh at the PGA Tour's qualifying school in the U.S., earning a PGA Tour card for 2004, making him the first Indian golfer to do so.
 In his 2004 rookie season on the PGA Tour, he finished 142nd on the money list.

 In 2005, Atwal came close to winning on the PGA Tour numerous times, most notably at the BellSouth Classic in April.
 After posting a 64 (the low round for any golfer in the tournament) in the final round of the rain-shortened event, he wound up in a five-man sudden death playoff along with Rich Beem, José María Olazábal, Brandt Jobe and Phil Mickelson.
 On the first hole of the playoff, the par-5 18th, Atwal's second shot went into the water, yet he almost holed his fourth shot.
 If he had done so, he would have made birdie and won (Mickelson, Beem and Olazabal made pars, while Jobe bogeyed.)
 After two-putting the green, Atwal made bogey, and he and Jobe were eliminated.
 Mickelson went on to win the tournament.
 Atwal finished 82nd on the money list in 2005 to secure his spot on Tour for 2006.